csfeeser/Python/challenges/temp/week2warmup.md

      # OBJ.
 4- add if logic to only allow words that start with the letter "a"
      # OBJ.
 5- insert "name" and each "a-word" into the .write() line below.
      fileobj.write("Hello, " + "!
 I hope you have an " + " day today!")

+# OBJ.
+6- put all this code inside a function :)
 ```